OVERVIEW

 Canada-Wide Early Learning and Childcare Plan

-The agreement is the most significant federal financial and policy commitment to childcare to date.
-It means that child care centres across Canada will receive substantial public funding for the first time ever, and each province will work toward a universalized system based on common principles, bilateral agreements and action plans developed in partnership with Ottawa.
+The program is the most significant federal financial and policy commitment to child care to date.
+Under the program, child care centres across Canada received substantial public funding for the first time ever.

-The federal child care plan features other broad goals to work toward a universal child care system, such as the following:
+Included in the plan are other broad goals intended to build a universal child care system, such as:

-• Ensure investment in ECE wages and provide them with training and development opportunities needed to support their growth, which will in turn support higher quality child care.
+- Investment in ECE wages and training, which will in turn support higher quality child care.

-• Improve access to high-quality, accessible and culturally appropriate child care.
-For example, invest $29.2 million in child care centres to improve their physical accessibility and $2.5 billion over five years in child care for Indigenous children.
+- Improvement in access to high-quality, accessible and culturally appropriate child care.
+For example, improvements to centres’ physical accessibility and direct investment in Indigenous specific early learning and child care.

-Child care advocates are also concerned that provincial governments will permit a rapid expansion of for-profit centres even though the federal plan is to build the non-profit child care sector.
+Child care advocates are also concerned by the expansion of for-profit centres.
 Global child care corporations are looking to expand in countries like Canada and provinces are capitulating to their demands.
-For instance, the Ontario government recently removed profit caps, auditing requirements, and they reduced oversight on operator spending to incentivize for-profit participation in their child care plan.
-Other provinces, such as Nova Scotia, announced that they will limit funding to not-for-profit operators who reduce their fees and join the province’s compensation framework for ECEs.
-However, they will allow for-profit operators to access public funding if they abide by the same provincial rules.
+For instance, the Ontario government removed profit caps, auditing requirements, and reduced oversight on operator spending to incentivize for-profit participation in their child care plan.
+Other provinces, such as Nova Scotia, limit funding to not-for-profit operators who reduce their fees and join the province’s compensation framework for ECEs.
+However, they allow for-profit operators to access public funding if they abide by the same provincial rules.

 Experts of public and universal child care systems warn that for-profit child care operators keep wages low and they are less likely to deliver high-quality, accessible and equitable services.
-They fear that the federal government’s plan will not fully take profit-making out of child care if the provinces give in to for-profit operators’ demands.
-There is the potential for provinces to significantly drift from the commitments in their child care agreements and they will fail to build the national plan for a more accessible, affordable, and high-quality child care system.
 Child care advocates insist that provinces must establish accountability requirements for government funding to child care operators and the federal government needs to lay out a detailed plan to expand public and non-profit centres.

 CUPE will continue to build sector-wide advocacy for publicly delivered, universal and accessible child care, and support sector-wide advocacy for improved wages, benefits, and working conditions in child care.